-Our methodology can also be perceived as a type of cutting-plane approach that augments an uncertainty set initially composed of a small number of realizations.
-In particular, the approach incorporates the scenario-specific constraints as resources in a full CSP reformulation of the robust problem based on decision diagrams, which we later remodel as a infinite-dimensional dynamic program.
-We address such a program by adding missing state iteratively, where the new state captures one or more violated constraints of the original model.
+In the robust setting, our methodology can alternatively be cast as a type of cutting-plane approach that augments an uncertainty set initially composed of a small number of realizations.
+This approach incorporates the scenario-specific constraints as resources in a full CSP reformulation of the robust problem based on decision diagrams, which we later remodel as a infinite-dimensional dynamic program.
+We address such a program by adding missing states iteratively, where the new state captures one or more violated constraints of the original model.
 Existing state-augmenting algorithms have been applied by \cite{boland2006accelerated} in labeling methods to solve the standard CSP, as well as a in dynamic programs for stochastic inventory management \citep{rossi2011state}.